Arkansas Electric Rate Update - Residential - Central - Liberty

 - Hardening the system to make it more resilient in extreme weather by replacing deteriorating poles, updating aged equipment and lines, and managing vegetation

 - Supporting growth and economic development in our Northwest Arkansas service area with the proposed construction of a new substation in Gentry, Ark.; this project, expected to be completed in 2024, will help to provide needed capacity to better serve homes and business and allow for continued community growth

 Transitioning to clean, renewable energy that saves customers money over the long term compared to other energy generation

 This includes Liberty’s 600-megawatt wind energy farms: North Fork Ridge and Kings Point in Southwest Missouri, and Neosho Ridge in Southeast Kansas.
-The rate request includes $4 million per year in fuel cost savings for Arkansas customers due to the addition of wind energy generation, which requires no costly fuel to operate.
+The rate request includes an estimate of millions of dollars in fuel cost savings for Arkansas customers due to the addition of wind energy generation, which requires no costly fuel to operate.